 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Mortgage Interest Deduction: What’s Deductible in 2021?
+Home Mortgage Interest Deduction: What’s Deductible in 2022?

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 What is the home mortgage interest deduction?